Close

 Do Not Be Aggressive

 To put it simply, attempting to take corners aggressively and aiming for the apex may result in losing time by running wide or, worse, spinning out.
-It’s sensitive on the breaks, although hugely rewarding when you find the perfect balance between smoothness and aggression.
+It’s sensitive on the brakes, although hugely rewarding when you find the perfect balance between smoothness and aggression.

 The car has traction control, but it’s recommended that you drive with a smooth throttle application to minimise the chances of the traction control activating and thereby losing lap time.